 Charters Towers, Charters Towers Area

-The park was named after Isidor Siegfried Lissner who arrived in Charters Towers in 1873.
+The Park was named after Isidor Siegfried Lissner who arrived in Charters Towers in 1873.
 During his time in Charters Towers Lissner developed a financial empire based on mining and commercial interests.
-He took a keen interest in community affairs and pushed for the establishment of sporting facilities and public amenities such as Lissner Park.
+He took a keen interest in community affairs and pushed for the establishment of sporting facilities and public amenities including Lissner Park.